English Literature BA(Hons)

 The content and structure of the Literature BA(Hons) at the University of Brighton reflect the course’s aims and ethos – providing a core grounding in approaches, theories, genres and periods in the first two years, followed by opportunities for pursuing individual research and practice interests in the third year.

-Year three has only one compulsory module, the dissertation, which includes a small amount of formal teaching give students a grounding in key approaches to level three work, the provision of a support network to foster your writing, and providing essential tools for producing a good dissertation.
-All other modules in year three are chosen from a suite of options which reflect the research and scholarly interests of the teaching team, and share common threads in their focus on the intersections between writing, identity, creativity, place, history and culture.
+Year Three offers students the opportunity to develop their personal interest in the subject through the Dissertation, which includes workshops to give students a grounding in key approaches, provide a support network to foster writing, and essential tools for producing a successful dissertation.
+All other modules in year three are chosen from a suite of options which reflect the research and scholarly interests of the teaching team and share common threads in their focus on the intersections between writing, identity, creativity, place, history and culture.
 Students may choose only ONE non literature module in year 3.

 Teaching is in the form of lectures, seminars, workshops, tutorials and on-line interaction.
 The English Literature team at Brighton is committed to student-centred learning, and to students sharing, developing and expressing their own voices and views.

 Narrative and Narratives [view samples of student work]

 Early Modern Literature [view samples of student work]

 American Literature 1850-1945